cisco-open/flame/docs/03-fiab.md

 We recommend a disk space of 100GB.

-## Building fledge
+## Building flame
 A Docker daemon comes within the minikube VM.
-To build fledge container image, set the environment variables with the following command.
+To build flame container image, set the environment variables with the following command.

 ```
 eval $(minikube docker-env)